AdobeDocs/commerce-admin.en/help/page-builder/text.md

 ---
 title: Elements - Text
-description: Learn about the Text content type, used to add a text container in the Page Builder stage.
+description: Learn about the Text content type, used to add a text container in the [!DNL Page Builder] stage.
 ---
 # Elements - Text

-Use the _Text_ content type to add a text container with a WYSIWYG (“What You See Is What You Get”) editor in the [Page Builder stage](workspace.md#stage).
+Use the _Text_ content type to add a text container with a WYSIWYG (“What You See Is What You Get”) editor in the [[!DNL Page Builder] stage](workspace.md#stage).
 In addition, you can add links, images, [variables](https://docs.magento.com/user-guide/marketing/variables.html), and widgets to the text from the editor toolbar.

 ![Formatted text on a banner](./assets/pb-storefont-banner-with-button.png)<!-- zoom -->